tirthachetry/CBIR/README.md

 # Following Steps For Using
-Open up your terminal, navigate to the directory where your code lives, and issue the following command:
+Open up your terminal, navigate to the directory where your code lives, and issue the following command:<br/>
-$ python search.py --index index.csv --query queries/input.png --result-path dataset
+> python search.py --index index.csv --query queries/input.png --result-path dataset

 # Note
 Input the image name given in the queries folder as input.jpg